Healthy Homes Assessment Jervoistown

 Draught Stopping Jervoistown

-Draughts are a major cause of less temperature in houses.
-A draughty home costs more to heat, which means wasting money and energy.
+Draughts can lead to less temperature in houses.
+A humid home is more expensive to heat, meaning wasting energy and increased bills.

-If you can feel external air getting in, or see a clear draught out of a hole or gap or crack, then it is likely to be a gap or an opening that needs sealing in any way.
-Large cracks and gaps should be stopped permanently.
-Gaps greater than 3mm that allow air to enter or exit from your home require seals.
-For example, if an open fireplace is not in use, it could cause draughts, and should be shut from.
-Property managers and landlords are responsible for making sure that these draughts are stopped as much as possible.
+If you are able to feel external air entering or an unobstructed draught coming from a crack or a gap, then it’s most likely a gap or an opening that needs sealing in somehow.
+Large gaps and cracks should be stopped permanently.
+The gaps that exceed 3mm that allow air in or out from your home need sealing.
+For instance, if an open fireplace isn’t used it may cause draughts and should be shut off.
+Property managers and landlords are responsible for making sure such draughts are eliminated whenever possible.

-You don’t need to block up intentional holes or gaps in the building.
-For example, tiny gaps around doors and windows may be required to allow movement of the building as the home gets warmer and cooler, so that they are able to be closed and opened instead of than sticking.
-We will inspect all doors and windows as part of your Healthy Homes assessment of your rental property.
+You don’t need to block up intentional holes or gaps that are part of the construction.
+For instance, small gaps around doors and windows could be necessary to allow movement of the building when the household gets warmer and cooler, so that they can still be closed and opened rather than sticking.
+We will inspect the windows and doors as part of an Healthy Homes assessment of your rental property.

 draught stopping building inspections